Luxury Hospitality Daily News

 The Hotrec association has published a study to help the hotel industry move towards energy transition, with a target of carbon neutrality by 2050.

-Category: Europe - Industry economy - Figures / Studies Sustainability - Interviews
+Category: Europe - Industry economy - Interviews and portraits - Figures / Studies - Sustainability - Interviews

 Interview made by Christopher Buet on 2024-01-22